mtdickey/mtdickey.github.io/_posts/2020-07-20-warren_nba.md

 ---
 layout: post
 title: T.J.
 Warren vs. Jimmy Butler
-subtitle: Who's better?
+subtitle: Are they in the "same league"?
 image: /img/Warren_Butler.jpg
 gh-repo: mtdickey/mtdickey.github.io
 gh-badge: [star, fork, follow]
 comments: true
 ---

 The NBA is finally returning this week after taking a break for over 4 months due to the coronavirus pandemic.
 One bit of drama to watch in the "Disney bubble" is the [beef between TJ Warren and Jimmy Butler](https://www.sbnation.com/nba/2020/1/8/21057795/jimmy-butler-vs-tj-warren-ejection-miami-heat-indiana-pacers-fight-trash-kisses).
-The Pacers and Heat even have neighboring practice courts, so they are bound to clash often.
+Back in January, Butler called Warren "soft", "trash", and "not even in my f------ league".
+The Pacers and Heat even have neighboring practice courts, so they are bound to clash often over the coming months.

 ![Pacers_Heat](https://raw.githubusercontent.com/mtdickey/mtdickey.github.io/master/img/Pacers_Heat.jpg)